-Although the six categories of impacts identified above capture most of the environmental and social costs associated with E&D activities, they do not reflect all of these costs.
-Because the OECM captures the most significant costs associated with OCS exploration and development, BOEM considers additional non-monetized costs and benefits qualitatively in the supplemental document Economic Analysis Methodology for the OCS Oil and Gas Leasing Program for 2020-2025 (BOEM 2019).
+Although the six categories of impacts identified above capture most of the environmental and social costs associated with E&D activities, they do not reflect all the costs.
+Because the OECM captures the most significant costs associated with OCS E&D, BOEM considers additional non-monetized costs and benefits qualitatively in the supplemental document Economic Analysis Methodology for the 2024-2029 National Outer Continental Shelf Oil and Gas Leasing Program.
 Categories of impacts not captured in the OECM include the following:

 - Select oil spill impacts.
 Although the OECM quantifies spill-related costs associated with animal mortality and habitat loss using restoration costs for interim losses as an indicator of monetized damages, the model does not quantify any values above the restoration cost at which society may value the damaged resource.
-As described in Appendix G, estimating these values would require more detailed data than are currently available.
+As described in Appendix F, estimating these values would require more detailed data than are currently available.
 Furthermore, the OECM does not include ecological costs associated with the use of dispersants.
 Data on the likelihood of their use on a given spill and the likely impacts associated with their use are highly uncertain.
 Finally, the OECM does not estimate air quality costs associated with response vessel activity in the event of an oil spill.
-Most oil spills involve limited volumes of oil, and emissions from vessel activity are not likely to be substantial. - Ecological damage from exploration and development operations.
-As discussed in detail in this document, the OECM monetizes ecological damages associated with oil spills but does not monetize impacts to marine resources from general exploration and development operations.
+Most oil spills involve limited volumes of oil, and emissions from vessel activity are not likely to be substantial. - Ecological damage from E&D operations.
+As discussed in detail in this document, the OECM monetizes ecological damages associated with oil spills but does not monetize impacts to marine resources from general E&D operations.
 For example, the model does not capture costs to habitats or organisms from waste cuttings or drilling muds deposited on the ocean floor near offshore structures during their construction, operation, or removal.
 Similarly, the OECM does not estimate water quality impacts associated with produced water discharged from wells or non-oil discharges from platforms and vessels.
 For each of these impact categories, key information that would be required to quantify and monetize impacts are not readily available (e.g., sediment damage to benthic communities per well drilled).
 The OECM also does not capture auditory and vessel strike impacts to marine mammals.
 These impacts are unlikely to be substantial, and the data required for their estimation are not currently available (e.g., relationship between seismic surveying and marine mammal reproduction). - Impacts from development of onshore infrastructure.
 With one exception, the OECM does not quantitatively address environmental impacts related to the construction and operation of onshore infrastructure to support OCS activities.
 The model includes air quality impacts from onshore pipeline construction associated with development in the Chukchi Sea Planning Area, but does not capture changes in air quality, impacts from reductions in coastal marshland, the value of the ecosystem services lost (e.g., flood protection), or impacts to water quality associated with onshore infrastructure construction.
 The estimation of these impacts would require information on the level of onshore infrastructure development required under individual E&D scenarios that is not currently available. - Greenhouse gas impacts.
 The OECM estimates greenhouse gas emissions under program scenarios and the NAA.
-Although greenhouse gases contribute to ocean acidification and eutrophication, the OECM does not monetize these impacts as they relate to greenhouse gases under program scenarios and the NAA because the marginal impact of OCS greenhouse gas emissions on ocean acidification and eutrophication is likely to be minimal. - Other impacts.
-Furthermore, although certain passive-use values, such as bequest value, option value, existence value, and altruistic value can exist for stakeholders under both an E&D scenario and the NAA, they are not included in the OECM, as the monetization of these impacts would require detailed survey data specific to the resources affected by a given exploration and development scenario.
+Although greenhouse gases contribute to ocean acidification and eutrophication, the OECM does not monetize these impacts as they relate to greenhouse gases under program scenarios and the NAA because the marginal impact of OCS greenhouse gas emissions on ocean acidification and eutrophication is likely to be minimal.